Capital gains tax for individuals not resident in the UK

 What do the temporary non-residence rules mean?

 If you are temporarily non-resident, then in the year of your return to the UK any gains or losses realised during your period of non-residence (including in an overseas part of a split year), become chargeable to capital gains tax in the year of return.
 These rules aim to prevent people from leaving the UK to dispose of an asset just to avoid capital gains tax.
 You may be able to get some relief if you have paid foreign taxes on these gains.
 Normally no tax charge arises if the asset that was sold during the period of temporary non-residence was acquired during that same period.
 In practice, this means that only disposals of assets held prior to leaving the UK are in scope.

 For instance, if you went overseas on 1 July 2021 and you were eligible to split the year from this date, then a disposal on, say, 1 September 2021 would not be charged to UK CGT in that year.
 However, if you return to the UK within five years (say in 2024/25), the disposal will be treated as arising in the year you return – assuming it was an asset you held prior to leaving the UK.
 Similarly, if you make a disposal during 2022/23 and return to the UK in 2024/25, the disposal will be taxed as a gain accruing in 2024/25.

 If you have a gain which is brought within scope of UK CGT under the temporary non-residence regime, it is deemed to arise in the year in which you resume UK residence.
 You would therefore have an annual exempt amount (£12,300 for 2021/22) available for that year.

 Non-resident CGT (NRCGT) applied to disposals of UK residential property from 6 April 2015 to 5 April 2019 by individuals who were not resident in the UK for the tax year of disposal.
-From 6 April 2019, NRCGT was abolished and non-residents were instead brought within scope of ‘normal’ CGT on disposals of all UK land and property.
+From 6 April 2019, the term ‘NRCGT’ was dropped and non-residents were instead brought within scope of ‘normal’ CGT on disposals of all UK land and property.